Biden signs $1.2T infrastructure bill: ‘America is moving again’ - NewsBreak

 “This legislation, as significant as it is, as historic as it is, is part one of two,” Harris said.
 “Congress must also pass the Build Back Better Act.”

-The post Biden signs $1.2T infrastructure bill: ‘America is moving again’ appeared first on Kansas Reflector .
+The post Biden signs $1.2T infrastructure bill: ‘America is moving again’ appeared first on Virginia Mercury .

 Comments / 0